-"What is represented is a world in which humans belong, but which does not belong to humans in any tidy economic sense; the Creation provides a place for humans, but it is greater than humanity and within it even great men are small.
-Such humility is the consequence of an accurate insight, ecological in its bearing not a pious deference to "spiritual" value."
+"What is represented is a world in which humans belong, but which does not belong to humans in any tidy economic sense; the Creation provides a place for humans, but it is greater than Figure 1.
+Map of Greece indicating the location of Mount Athos humanity and within it even great men are small.
+Such humility is the consequence of an accurate insight, ecological in its bearing not a pious deference to "spiritual" value."11